 Will a fitness tracker actually help you become more fit?
 This is still an open question.
 Studies done so far have shown conflicting results.

 Other studies, however, returned disappointing results.
-A 2016 study published in the Journal of Medical Internet Research did not show any clear proof of fitness trackers making the users more active.
-Another study from 2016 published in the Journal of the American Medical Association (JAMA) showed that overweight people who used fitness trackers actually ended up losing less weight compared to others who did not use them.
+A 2016 study published in the Journal of Medical Internet Research did not show any clear proof that fitness activity trackers make users more active.
+Another study from 2016 published in the Journal of the American Medical Association (JAMA) showed that overweight people who used fitness activity trackers actually ended up losing less weight compared to others who did not use them.

 Analyzing the pros and cons

 - You get insight into how active you are every day as reflected in how many steps you take.
 It’s also easy to measure your heart rate, at rest or after doing exercises.